kishuni/speedfuns/undertale/pacifist.md

 - Phase 6: Close and reload the game as soon as the bullets turn into flowers.
 - Don't die?????????

 `FIGHT` him afterwards, it's faster.
+Immediately close and restart the game once the first letter pops up from Flowey.

 The instant you see UNDERTALE after entering the door, you can close the game and restart to skip the credits.